aphp/edsnlp/docs/getting-started/quickstart.md

    nlp.add_pipe("negation")
    ```

-   As the name suggests, the sentencizer detects sentences and populates the `doc.sents` attribute.
+   As the name suggests, the sentencizer detects sentence boundaries and populates the `doc.sents` attribute.

    The matcher extracts entities based on a dictionary of terms or regular expressions.
 Here, the component looks for synonyms of covid.